corrode/corrode.github.io/content/blog/expressions/index.md

 Rust inherits expressions from its functional roots in the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)); they are not so common in other languages.

-Go, C++, Java, and TypeScript have expressions, too, but they pale in comparison to Rust, though.
+Go, C++, Java, and TypeScript have expressions, too, but they pale in comparison to Rust.

 In Go, for example, an `if` statement is... well, a statement and not an expression.
 This has some surprising side-effects.
 For example, you can't use an `if` statement in a ternary expression like you would in Rust.